Jitsusama/demo-postman/README.md

 ## Documentation Demo

+These steps show off a high level overview of Postman's documentation capabilities.

 1. Workspaces -> Demo -> APIs -> Backend API -> Define
 1. Develop -> Documentation
 1. View Collection -> Collections

 ## Request Demo

+This is an example of how to run requests and see them in action.

 1. Workspaces -> Demo -> Collections -> Backend API
 1. Change _No Environment_ to _Demo_